 - High-quality VET programmes integrate learners into labour markets and open pathways for further personal and professional development.
 However, the quality and importance of VET programmes differ greatly across countries.
 In some countries, half of all young adults (25-34 year-olds) have a vocational qualification as their highest level of educational attainment, while the share is in the low single digits in other countries.
-In Slovenia, 46% of 25-34 year-olds have a VET qualification as their highest level of attainment (Figure 1): 39% at upper secondary level and 8% at short-cycle tertiary level. - Across the OECD, unemployment rates for 25-34 year-olds with vocational upper secondary attainment are lower than for their peers with general upper secondary or post-secondary nontertiary attainment.
-This is also the case in Slovenia, where 5.1% of young adults with vocational upper secondary attainment are unemployed, compared to 9.4% of those with general upper secondary attainment. - Although an upper secondary qualification is often the minimum attainment needed for successful labour-market participation, some 25-34 year-olds still leave education without such a qualification.
+In Iceland, 15% of 25-34 year-olds have a VET qualification as their highest level of attainment: 12% at upper secondary level and 3% at post-secondary non-tertiary level (Figure 1). - Although an upper secondary qualification is often the minimum attainment needed for successful labour-market participation, some 25-34 year-olds still leave education without such a qualification.
 On average across the OECD, 14% of young adults have not attained an upper secondary qualification.
-In Slovenia, the share is lower than the OECD average (5%). - In almost all OECD countries, tertiary degrees provide a significantly larger earnings advantage.
-In Slovenia, 25-34 year-old workers with bachelor's attainment earn 48% more than their peers without upper secondary attainment, while those with master's or doctoral attainment earn 72% more. - Tertiary attainment continues to increase among the working age population.
-On average across the OECD, tertiary attainment is becoming as common as upper secondary or post-secondary nontertiary attainment among 25-64 year-olds.
-In Slovenia, 40% of 25-64 year-olds have tertiary attainment, a smaller share than those that have upper secondary attainment (51%). - On average across OECD countries, 14.7% of young adults aged 18-24 are not in education, employment or training (NEET), while in Slovenia the corresponding figure is 8.7%.
-Reducing NEET rates among young adults is a particularly important challenge in all countries because those who become NEET face worse labour-market outcomes later in life than their peers who remained in education or training at this age.
+In Iceland, the share is higher than the OECD average (23%). - Tertiary attainment continues to increase among the working age population.
+On average across the OECD, tertiary attainment is becoming as common as upper secondary or post-secondary non-tertiary attainment among 25-64 year-olds.
+In Iceland, 44% of 25-64 year-olds have tertiary attainment, a larger share than those that have upper secondary or post-secondary non-tertiary attainment (34%). - On average across OECD countries, 14.7% of young adults aged 18-24 are not in education, employment or training (NEET), while in Iceland the corresponding figure is 5.9%.
+Reducing NEET rates among young adults is a particularly important challenge in all countries because those who become NEET face worse labour-market outcomes later in life than their peers who remained in education or training at this age. - As the demand for skills in the workplace changes ever more quickly, the importance of lifelong learning continues to grow.
+In Iceland, the share of adults who participated in non-formal job-related education over a four-week reference period is 12% among 25-64 year-olds with vocational upper secondary or post-secondary non-tertiary attainment, 10% among those with general upper secondary or post-secondary non-tertiary attainment and 22% among those with tertiary attainment.
+This compares to average shares of 7% (vocational upper secondary or postsecondary non-tertiary attainment), 7% (general upper secondary or post-secondary non-tertiary attainment) and 14% (tertiary) across the OECD.